 TITLE: Library Supervisor

-Under the general direction of the Circulation Manager, supervises the day-to day operations at an assigned campus library.
+Under the general direction of the Access Services Manager, supervises the day-to day operations at an assigned campus library.
 Participates in the recommendation and administration of operational policies, procedures and processes.
 Plans, organizes and coordinates work flow to maintain consistent levels of service to internal and external customers.
 Ensures and is accountable for the smooth operation of the assigned campus library.
 Keeps accurate records for planning and accountability purposes and provides excellent customer service.
 Supervises classified, casual and student staff.

 TYPICAL DUTIES AND RESPONSIBILITIES